 The process of planning maintenance involves identifying potential equipment issues, outlining steps required for upkeep, and procuring necessary tools and parts for execution.
 Equipment inspections, process descriptions, ordering replacement parts, and work prioritization make up the planning process of planned maintenance and are overseen by a maintenance planner.

+One example of planned preventive maintenance is routine fleet servicing.
 A fleet manager assesses the various routine maintenance activities needed to extend the vehicles’ lifespan and creates standard operating procedures (SOPs) for technicians to follow according to recommendations.
+This type of proactive planned maintenance helps fleet managers avoid unexpected breakdowns, manage repair costs, and extend the life of vehicle assets.

 On the other hand, scheduled maintenance refers to a maintenance process that details who will complete maintenance tasks and when.
 It focuses on when planned maintenance tasks will be completed and by whom.
 The goal is to ensure all maintenance activities are completed within a given timeframe.